09.07.2021, 10:00 A.M.

 A superb 348 page, 283 illustrated catalogue 'Print REbels: Haden – Palmer – Whistler and the origins of the RE (Royal Society of Painter-Printmakers)' has been published and will be available in the IGS bookshop during the course of this exhibition.
 ‘It is a must for any print enthusiasts’ bookshelf’ – Print historian, Elizabeth Harvey Lee Hon RE

-Opening times in July: 10am-5pm Tuesday – Saturday
+Opening times in August 10am-5pm MONDAY – FRIDAY.
+Last admission is 4:30pm.

 Organised by Donough Cahill and Edward Twohig